HacKanCuBa/blake2signer/docs/docs/upgrade.md

 Now the [`ExpiredSignatureError` exception](errors.md#blake2signer.errors.ExpiredSignatureError) contains valid unsigned data, which can be safely used.
 Check out [the example](examples.md#the-expired-signature-exception) to know more.

+!!! tip "Python 3.7 is EOL"
+    As Python 3.7 has reached its end-of-life, this is the last version supporting it.

 ## To v2.4

 !!! success "Old signatures will work"